grundstein/grundstein.it/src/pages/privacy.md

 transmit information from your servers to
 **any** third parties.

-we will never transmit data from your servers to ours without asking.
+we will never transmit data from your servers to ours.

 ### canary: